Sabon: Microsoft Office Version (Sabon Next LT)

 English and Greek characters of Sabon Next LT (Microsoft Office Version).

 Users of Microsoft Office can download two weights (Regular and Bold) of Sabon Next via the cloud fonts feature.
 This version is called Sabon Next LT, without the 'Pro' label.

 This version of Sabon Next does have support for Greek, Cyrillic, and Turkish characters, but some OpenType features (e.g., stylistic sets and alternative numeric figures) are not available.

 Sabon eText (2013)

 Sabon eText is a version of Sabon optimized for screen use, designed by Steve Matteson.
 Changes include increased x-heights, heavier hairline and serifs, wider inter-character spacing, more open counters, adjusted thicks to thins ratio.

 The family includes four fonts in two weights (regular, bold), with complementary italics.
-OpenType features include case-sensitive forms, fractions, ligatures, lining/old style figures, ordinals, superscript, small capitals.
+OpenType features include case-sensitive forms, fractions, ligatures, lining/old style figures, ordinals, superscript, and small capitals.